suxstellino/sql-docs.it-it/docs/relational-databases/tables/temporal-table-usage-scenarios.md

 ;WITH History
 AS
 (
-        /* Order historical rows by tehir age in DESC order*/ SELECT ROW_NUMBER () OVER (PARTITION BY EmployeeID ORDER BY [ValidTo] DESC) AS RN, * FROM Employee FOR SYSTEM_TIME ALL WHERE YEAR (ValidTo) < 9999 AND Employee.EmployeeID = @EmployeeID )
+        /* Order historical rows by their age in DESC order*/ SELECT ROW_NUMBER () OVER (PARTITION BY EmployeeID ORDER BY [ValidTo] DESC) AS RN, * FROM Employee FOR SYSTEM_TIME ALL WHERE YEAR (ValidTo) < 9999 AND Employee.EmployeeID = @EmployeeID )